colingourlay/styled-hooks/README.md

 The `useStyle` hook is a [tagged template](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) that expects CSS & dynamic values, and returns a `className` you can use in your component.

-The hook will memoise the CSS each unique style variant, and inject it into your document's `<head>`, taking advantage of CSS Custom Properties (if your browser suports them) to reduce style replication.
+The hook will memoise the CSS of each unique style variant, and inject it into your document's `<head>`, taking advantage of CSS Custom Properties (if your browser suports them) to reduce style replication.

 Style injection happens during the browser's layout phase, so your components will always be painted fully-styled.